 Some of the kids got out of the tubes and actually swam along next to us for most of the time.
 The nice part about that was the water was so clear that we could see them the whole time.

-Once you get down to the end you can decide to go over by the beach and be done with tubing or else you can keep going until you come to a blockage in the river where you can get out and carry your tube back up by the beach area.
+Once you get down to the end you can decide to go over by the beach (swimming dock area) and be done with tubing and just hang out at the swim hole or else you can keep going until you come to a blockage in the river where you can get out and carry your tube back up by the beach area.

 Here’s a list of a few things to bring with when you’re tubing by Orlando: